 - Keep the area surrounding the ice maker machine clean, as it has a direct impact on the efficient operation of the ice maker.

-- Irrespective of the external built of the machine, wipe its surfaces with a damp cloth twice a week, to remove dust and dirt deposits.
+- Irrespective of the external build of the machine, wipe its surfaces with a damp cloth twice a week, to remove dust and dirt deposits.
 Even if your machine has a stainless steel body, do not use a brush or abrasive pad to clean it.

 - If you feel greasy deposits on the body of the ice maker, use a mild soap solution to remove the dirt.